Diplomatic Security Service: DSS directors

-The Director of the DSS is also the Principal Deputy Assistant Secretary of State for the Bureau of Diplomatic Security, reporting to an Assistant Secretary of State.
+The director of the DSS is also the principal deputy assistant secretary of state for the Bureau of Diplomatic Security, reporting to the assistant secretary of state for diplomatic security.

 Fatalities

-Since the establishment of the Diplomatic Security Service, four Special Agents have died in the line of duty.
-As of March 2016, a further 133 locally engaged DSS staff, host country law enforcement personnel and members of the US military had been killed while undertaking diplomatic security duties.
+Since the establishment of the Diplomatic Security Service, four special agents have died in the line of duty.
+As of March 2016, a further 133 locally engaged DSS staff, host country law enforcement personnel, and members of the U.S. military had been killed while undertaking diplomatic security duties.